Adventures

 Remember

 Your response style can evolve over time, and you might use different styles for different aspects of your crisis.
-The key is choosing an approach that feels authentic and sustainable for your situation.

 >